Digital Wallet Tokens

 Apple Pay

 In order for you to enable in-app provisioning of your customers' virtual cards into their Apple Wallet, you need to obtain approval from Apple, which includes granting the required Apple Pay entitlements.
-This is initiated by sending a request to applepayentitlements@apple.com with the following information:
+You can apply through the dedicated Submission Form https://developer.apple.com/contact/request/apple-pay-in-app-provisioning/

 There may be a need for a commercial agreement/contract with Apple before they release the entitlements.